School of Economics

 Research Interests

-I am an applied microeconomist in the fields of labor and health.
-I study economic well-being, health and the relationship between them.
-I am particularly interested in the role of policy in mitigating disparities.
-I characterize policy problems, and I evaluate the intended and unintended consequences of policy options.
+As an applied microeconomist, I study economic well-being, health and the relationship between them.
+I am particularly interested in the role of policy in mitigating or exacerbating disparities.
+I characterize policy problems, and I evaluate the intended and unintended consequences of interventions.

-My research focuses on individuals and families in rural and remote communities, Indigenous Peoples, those who endure poverty and/or economic insecurity, and other marginalized populations.
-I prioritize themes that are relevant to Maine, Atlantic Canada and the Arctic because my research is motivated and informed by lived experiences in these regions.
+My research focuses on individuals and families in rural and Arctic communities, Indigenous Peoples, those who endure poverty and/or economic insecurity, and other marginalized groups.

 Selected Peer-Reviewed Publications